13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 elif body.is_in_group("pushable"):

-• Collision Layer: Which layer this object exists on.
+• Layer: Which collision layer this object exists on

 func _on_weapon_area_body_entered(body):